Sustainable consumer behaviour: Consumer behavior influence

-Buying and consuming an individual product like a cup of coffee might seem such a trivial action that, although it refreshes us, leaves no lasting impression or memory.
-However, that action combines with those of other consumers to contribute to the economic success of the coffee retailer, the overall growth in the economy, and the volume of waste with which local government must deal.
-It influences the demand for, and the price of, coffee beans and milk, and so influences the lives and prosperity of farmers, and shapes their investment and planting decisions.
-It has in terms of the demand for pesticides, fertilizer, packaging materials, and energy.
-The economic impact of that coffee contributes to the share price of the retailers and the levels of income and investment they will enjoy.
-At a national level, it contributes to national prosperity and so influences future policies on taxation and interest rates.
+Consumer choice contributes to the success of individual businesses, overall economic growth, supply and demand, and waste.
+A purchase provides revenue for a business that is used to purchase new supplies and products to provide sought after goods and services.
+The production and consumption process contribute to waste and pollution exacerbating environmental issues.
+Sustainable consumer behavior seeks to minimize the harm from the cascading effects of a single purchase.

-Consumption is an economic phenomenon that addresses our individual wants and drives the economy through our collective behavior, but it is also a social and cultural process through which we express our identity and establish our place within society.
-It is also a physical process that consumes resources.
-What we eat, how we heat our homes, and how we travel to work or for pleasure may seem like nobody's businesses but our own.
-However, the collective consequences of such consumption decisions are a principal driver behind climate change that will have consequences for people, countries, and species across the globe.
+Consumption is an economic phenomenon that addresses our individual wants and drives the economy through our collective behavior, a social and cultural process through which we express our identity and establish our place within society, and a physical process that consumes resources.
+The collective consequences of such consumption decisions are a principal driver behind climate change that will have consequences for people, countries, and species across the globe.

 Consumers' purchasing behavior determines the success or failure of new products and services that are marketed on the basis of their sustainability performance.
 Because of the role of consumers in determining sustainability impacts during the use and disposal phases of the consumption process, their overall behavior also influences the sustainability performance of all goods and services.